nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 t/Hobbit a/J. R. R. Tolkien` Edits the title and author of the 1st bookmark to be `Hobbit` and `J. R. R. Tolkien` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/The Odyssey t/` Edits the name of the 2nd person to be `The Odyssey` and clears all existing tags.

 ### Locating bookmarks by title: `find`